gonrada/pam-totp/README.md

 pam-totp
 ========

-A pam module to worth with the  totp-generator
+A pam module to work with the  totp-generator